 Ginger (Gingiber officinalis, Zingiber officinale)

-Ginger is good for bronchitis, colds, cough, digestion problems, muscle and menstrual cramps, increasing energy, sore throat, poor circulation, flu and infection with helicobacter pylori in the stomach.
-It has antioxidant, antiseptic and expectorant properties, promotes perspiration in a fever, cleanses the digestive tract in cases of diarrhoea, lowers blood pressure and thins the blood.
-It is also very useful for coughs, colds and flu, indigestion, nausea, motion sickness, morning sickness and motion sickness.
+Ginger has antioxidant, antiseptic and expectorant properties, promotes perspiration in a fever, cleanses the digestive tract in cases of diarrhoea, lowers blood pressure and thins the blood.
 It also helps the body to eliminate wastes through the skin.
-Ginger enhances circulation and acts as a catalyst for other herbs, to increase their effectiveness and helps relieve congestion.
+Ginger enhances circulation and increases energy and acts as a catalyst for other herbs, to increase their effectiveness and helps relieve congestion.

 Consuming 2 g of ginger per day can produce significantly higher insulin sensitivity which is beneficial to diabetics as well as lower LDL cholesterol and triglycerides.
 Ginger can be taken with food, as a tea and the raw peeled root can be dabbed onto the affected area for relief of hives.